The orientation program will help you meet friends, find your way around campus, and get ready for your classes at WSU.

-You must attend orientation in order to register for classes.
+You must attend orientation to register for classes.
 Orientation programs are offered on several dates throughout the summer and fall.
-In addition to the ALIVE! orientation, all international students are required to attend an international orientation presented by the Office of International Programs.
-These orientations are usually held at the beginning of the fall and spring terms, prior to the start of the fall and spring Alive! programs.
-Please remember you must sign up for both the Alive! session and the International Orientation.
+In addition to the ALIVE Orientation, all international students are required to attend an international orientation presented by the Office of International Programs.
+These orientations are usually held at the beginning of the fall and spring terms, prior to the start of the fall and spring Alive programs.
+Please remember you must sign up for both the Alive session and the International Orientation.
 Choose the events and dates that fit you best.
 Make sure your travel arrangements allow you to attend an orientation session.

 - Spring Alive — Held in January for all students starting spring semester.

-- Alive!
-Orientation — Twelve orientation sessions are offered in June and July.
+- Summer Alive Orientation — 12 orientation sessions are offered in June and July.